Author has written 27 stories for Queer as Folk, Misc. Books, and Sherlock.

 I've only written one Sherlock story, but have a whole bunch of QAF stories, along with a few miscellaneous stories that are either supernatural or fantasy.
 Most of my stories have happy endings, no matter how much angst, but there will never be tons of angst.
 We all have drama and angst in our lives, and personally, I read fanfiction to escape reality for a bit, and I like happy stories with happy endings and only a little drama or angst for plot or character development.
 Every once in a while I'll write an angsty story, but it's more cathartic for how I'm feeling at the time I write.

-Now for a little about me: I'm thirty-something (no not the stupid 90s show... this is just easier to say than figuring out the actual number), wife, mother, student, and worker.
+Now for a little about me: I'm a wife, mother, and worker.
+I used to list student in there, but now that I've officially graduated college (YEAH!)
+I don't have to include that, well until I start a Master's program, who knows when that will happen though, I'm so happy to be finished for the moment.
 I love reading, cooking, baking, eating healthy (when I can), being with my family, and my job.
 On a slightly different note, if my life had led in a different direction, I would probably be more involved in art, dance and music.
 I have a husband and two sons, but I'm not straight.
 Nor am I going to state my sexual orientation because labels don't matter, and some people wouldn't know what it was anyway.
-I was a homemaker for several years, then started working part-time and went back to school.
-I'm almost finished with the program I am in: Bachelor's Degree in Public Administration.

 I have a few WIPs, several completed stories, and a series that's still waiting to be finished.
 I will never abandon a story!
 It may take a while for my muse to kick in and inspire me, and while a couple years seems like a long time between updates, it's really just the blink of an eye and passes so fast I wonder where the time went.
 The saying the more things change the more things stay the same is really true, but you can only realize that after living and experiencing life at it's best and worst.